-Best management practices (BMPs) are control measures to limit untreated, polluted stormwater runoff from reaching waterbodies.
-BMPs can be categorized in to two categories: structural and non-structural BMPs.
-Structural BMPs are physical interventions in the landscape, while non-structural BMPs are administrative measures/requirements, such as trainings and operating procedures.
+Stormwater control measures (SCM) are best practies to limit untreated, polluted stormwater runoff from reaching waterbodies.
+SCMs can be categorized in to two categories: structural and non-structural SCMs.
+Structural SCMs are physical interventions in the landscape, while non-structural SCMs are administrative measures/requirements, such as trainings and operating procedures.

-Structural BMPs
+Structural SCMs

-Structural BMPs are physical interventions for stormwater management that can be used alone or together to convey, treat, and/or infiltrate stormwater runoff.
-Structural BMPs can be classified in one or several of the following categories:
+Structural SCMs are physical interventions for stormwater management that can be used alone or together to convey, treat, and/or infiltrate stormwater runoff.
+Structural SCMs can be classified in one or several of the following categories: